Here are the 12 most recent possible COVID-19 exposure sites in N.L. | CBC News

 Case count update coming Friday, says Health Department

-Public health officials in Newfoundland and Labrador have listed possible COVID-19 exposures across four Central Health region communities, with the majority located in Corner Brook.
+Public health officials in Newfoundland and Labrador have listed possible COVID-19 exposures across four communities in the Central Health and Western Health regions, with the majority located in Corner Brook.

 The list of a dozen sites was issued via news release shortly before 2 p.m NT Thursday.
 In a statement to CBC News, officials with the Department of Health said the province will not release an advisory highlighting new cases on Thursday.